Scholarships Available

 - Involvement in community, school, and extracurricular activities

-Awarded to a graduating senior(s) from Fremont High School and/or Hesperia High School
+To be awarded to graduating seniors from Fremont High School and/or Hesperia High School

 - Applicants shall be seeking post-secondary education from a university, college, or skilled trades institution